Support & Contact

 Does the app record my GPS location?

 No, by default.
-AstroCollect never requests access to your location.
 GPS coordinates from photos are NOT extracted by default.

 Why is my photo's date incorrect?